dmbaturin/bnfgen-js/README.md

 //// Limits

 // Maximum number of reductions you allow to perform
-// or raise an error if it's exceeded bnfgen.maxReductions = 0
+// (bnfgen will raise an error if it's exceeded)
+// 0 means no limit
+bnfgen.maxReductions = 0

 // Maximum number of reductions that don't produce any terminals